RSSchermer/web_glitz.rs/examples/4_blit/README.md

 # Blit Example

-This example renders to a secondary render target and blit's the resulting image to the default render target.
+This example renders to a secondary render target and blits the resulting image to the default render target.

 You can build the example locally with: